How Can I Become a Better Singer? | The Ultimate Guide to Singing

 Your ears are as valuable to your singing as your larynx.

 Being able to identify musical notes by hearing them is invaluable as a singer, along with the ability to hit a note after hearing it.
-You need to develop the ability to hear the distinction between being higher (sharp) or lower (flat) than the note you are trying to hit.

 This method helps when you begin singing harmonies.